 Absentee ballot applications must be received 7 days before the election if requested by mail.
 There is no deadline for absentee ballot applications if requesting in person.
 Absentee ballots must be received by 8:00pm on election day.

-The information on this page represents HeadCount's best effort to provide the public with accurate voting information.
+This resource represents HeadCount's best effort to provide the public with accurate voting information.
 If you have questions or require more information please visit your state election website, or call 1-866-OUR-VOTE.